Argentina Global Business Entities Guide Germany Limited Liability Company

 Minimum share capital, or equivalent, and payment requirements (including opening a bank account)

-Incorporation without physical presence is possible electronically by means of video communication with the notary (specific ID required, only for cash incorporation) or by virtue of a Power of Attorney of shareholder(s) (The Power of Attoreny needs to be notarially certified and, in case some cases, legalized).
+Incorporation without physical presence is possible electronically by means of video communication with the notary (specific ID required, only for cash incorporation) or by virtue of a Power of Attorney of shareholder(s) (The Power of Attorney needs to be notarized and, if a foreign notary is used, legalized or, if applicable, apostilled).

-Managing Directors need to apply for registration, and their signature(s) must be notarially certified, representation is not possible.
-Legally it is possible that the Managing Director signs abroad (foreign notary to certify signature, in case legalization required) or electronically, by means of video communication with the notary (specific ID required).
-However, particularly banks tend to require physical presence for opening of bank account (for anti-money-laundering verification).
+Managing Directors need to personally apply for registration, and their signature(s) must be notarized, it is not possible to act through an agent.
+The Managing Director may sign abroad (with a notarized signature, in case legalization is required) or electronically, by means of video conference with a German notary (specific ID required).
+However, banks tend to require physical presence for opening of bank account (for anti-money-laundering verification).

 Is a tax identification number, or equivalent, required?
 If so, how is it obtained?